 Neil’s legal career began as a litigator focusing on copyright and publicity rights disputes and he draws on that experience in counseling clients about intellectual property rights and in contract negotiations.

-Neil has been listed in Super Lawyers New York Metro edition since 2006.
-He is a member of the Copyright and Literary Property Committee of the New York City Bar Association and was formerly Co-Chairman of the Copyright and Trademark Committee of the Entertainment and Sports Law Section (EASL) of the New York State Bar Association.
-He is a member of the Copyright Society and counsel to BAFTA East Coast.
+Neil has been listed in Super Lawyers New York Metro edition continuously since 2006.
+He is a member of the Copyright Society and was formerly Co-Chairman of the Copyright and Trademark Committee of the Entertainment and Sports Law Section (EASL) of the New York State Bar Association.

-Neil is a frequent author and lecturer.
-He wrote The Practical Guide to Libel Law and has co-written the “Entertainment Law” column for the New York Law Journal with partner Michael Rudell since 2005.
+Neil wrote The Practical Guide to Libel Law and co-wrote the “Entertainment Law” column for the New York Law Journal with partner Michael Rudell from 2005 to 2020.
 Many of his articles can be found in the News/Articles section of this website.